longtongster/statistic-guide/README.md

 - responses for each factor (group) are normally distributed.
 - responses for each factor have the same variance.
 (Levene test - see below)

-An ANOVA test compares the mean response in each factor (group).
-The response variable should be numerical.
-The factor is a categorical.
+the one way anova

+`s, p_value = stats.f_oneway(data1, data2, data3)`

+If the p_value is lower than the confidence level we reject the null huypotheses.

 ### Levene test

 This test if variance in groups (factors) are the same.
+This test is on two groups not more.
+The null hypotheses is that the variances are the same.

 `s, p_value = stats.levene(data1, data2)`

+If the p_value is lower than the confidence level we reject the null huypotheses.